Zepalesque/The-Aether-Redux/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug or similar issue in the mod
 title: 'bug: ISSUE NAME HERE'
 labels: ''
 assignees: ''